-Arapahoe/Douglas Works! has an increased emphasis on staff training and development, working toward skill and knowledge gains that will foster performance measurement achievement as well as using tools that align service delivery to best meet the needs of customers, including but not limited to youth, individuals with barriers to employment, and New Americans, in developing and pursuing short and long- term career development goals that support economic self-sufficiency.
+Arapahoe/Douglas Works! has an increased emphasis on staff training and development, working toward skill and knowledge gains that will foster performance measurement achievement as well as using tools that align service delivery to best meet the needs of customers in developing and pursuing short and long- term career development goals that support economic self-sufficiency.
 This emphasis addresses the A/D Works! goal to support staff with professional development training and resources, including regularly scheduled staff training opportunities throughout each year.
 Training opportunities for staff development include, but may not be limited to: the Foundations of Workforce Development (which covers 9 core competency areas), Virtual Excellence for providing virtual service delivery, meetings, and workshops, and Lunch & Learn events that focus on topics of critical skills for customer service, case management, community partnerships, LMI, programmatic updates, communication strategies, and wellbeing guides and resources that can be utilized by staff individually and with their customers.
-By providing staff with support, information, and increased learning opportunities, they are better equipped to serve youth, individuals with barriers to employment, and New Americans, in a robust and informed manner.
+By providing staff with support, information, and increased learning opportunities, they are better equipped to serve customers in a robust and informed manner.
 This also relates to the goal of increased cross training of staff and community partners to foster collaboration and enhanced program knowledge to better serve customers through any entry into the workforce center.

-Arapahoe/Douglas Works! has actively worked to enhance customer interactions in a more relational, individual-focused manner, moving away from transactional relations, resulting in greater engagement with individuals with barriers, youth and New Americans.
+Arapahoe/Douglas Works! has actively worked to enhance customer interactions in a more relational, individual-focused manner, moving away from transactional relations.
 A foundational endeavor in pursuit of this work is to serve customers utilizing the Human Centered Design Goal4 It!
 Methodology from Mathematica in order to provide science-informed, individual-focused goal planning and process that builds self-regulation skills.
 This methodology is science-informed to be focused on intrinsic motivation, planning for potential challenges during goal pursuit, accountability, and envisioning the end result to make goal achievement more likely and beneficial.
 Goal4 It! builds self-regulation skills that can benefit customers in all aspects of life, helping them become more self-sufficient and confident in their goals and abilities to deal with stressors.
 Goal4 It! has been implemented agency wide, and all case managers are trained in the methodology, resulting in an emphasis on establishing resilience and trouble-shooting problems with the customers.
 All case managers are also supported in the use of the methodology as demonstrated by the use of the methodology in one-on-one supervision sessions, team and agency meetings.

-With the use of the Goal4 It! model, along with other intentional program design changes, we have decreased silos and barriers for co-enrollment and cross-programmatic services by utilizing the shared methodology, allowing easier access to services for youth, individuals with barriers to employment, and New Americans, and collaboration amongst staff.
+With the use of the Goal4 It! model, along with other intentional program design changes, we have decreased silos and barriers for co-enrollment and cross-programmatic services by utilizing the shared methodology, allowing easier access to services for customers and collaboration amongst staff.
 The agency worked collaboratively with the Colorado Department of Labor and Employment and the Colorado Department of Human Services to develop and update A/D Works! forms utilizing the Goal4 It!
 Methodology, and standardized as many required documents as allowable based on program regulations to save time for the customer and reduce duplication of information gathering.
 Case management across programs is now more coordinated and efficient, and therefore, better meeting the needs of the customer through a consistent agency-wide methodology and language.
-A/D Works! continues to pursue opportunities for braiding of funding streams to provide services to more customers with barriers, working to co-enroll customers that are eligible for multiple programs, resulting in more robust and holistic supports and as well as access to diverse funding streams.
+A/D Works! continues to pursue opportunities for braiding of funding streams to provide services to more customers, working to co-enroll customers that are eligible for multiple programs, resulting in more robust and holistic supports and as well as access to diverse funding streams.
 This access also allows for customers to receive additional services not provided through one funding stream, whether due to restrictions in use of funding or restrictions in funding amounts.